Tell Arpachiyah

-Tell Arpachiyah (outside modern Mosul in Ninawa Governorate Iraq) is a prehistoric archaeological site in Nineveh Province (Iraq).
+Tell Arpachiyah (also Tall Arpachiyah) is a prehistoric ancient Near East archaeological site just outside modern Mosul in Nineveh Governorate (Iraq).
 It takes its name from a more recent village located about 4 mi from Nineveh.
 The local name of the mound on which the site is located is Tepe Reshwa.

 Tepe Gawra is also a contemporary Neolithic site located in the Mosul region.